socketry/async-redis/guides/subscriptions/readme.md

 ## Shard Subscribe

 If you are working with a clustered environment, you can improve performance by limiting the scope of your subscriptions to specific shards.
-This can help reduce the amount of data that needs to be sent over the network and improve overall throughput.
+This can help reduce the amount of data that needs to be sent between shards and improve overall throughput.

-To use sharded subscriptions, you can use the `SSUBSCRIBE` command, which allows you to subscribe to a specific shard:
+To use sharded subscriptions, use a cluster client which supports sharded pub/sub:

 ``` ruby
 require 'async'